Shapovalov sends Zverev crashing out of Australian Open

-MELBOURNE : Denis Shapovalov upset an out-of-sorts Alexander Zverev 6-3 7-6(5) 6-3 in broiling heat to reach his first Australian Open quarter-final on Sunday.
+MELBOURNE: Denis Shapovalov upset an out-of-sorts Alexander Zverev 6-3 7-6(5), 6-3 in broiling heat to reach his first Australian Open quarter-final on Sunday (Jan 23).

 The Canadian lefthander was magnificent against the German third seed, earning one of his biggest career victories at Margaret Court Arena.

-Shapovalov blew a match point with a wild forehand into the tramlines but wrapped up the match when Zverev netted under pressure.
+Shapovalov blew a match point with a wild forehand into the tramlines but wrapped up the contest when Zverev netted under pressure.

+"Definitely happy with where the game is at," said the ecstatic 22-year-old, long tipped for success at the Grand Slams.

+"I think off the ground I was just really playing very well, really feeling my shots off both wings."

 The 14th seed will meet Rafa Nadal for a place in the semi-finals.